International Rescue Committee Hellas - Job Position

 - Whenever needed, participate in the formulation of UAC case plan reviews, case-plans and case consultations/conferences;

-- In coordination with the social worker, coordinate with medical personnel to ensure the physical/health needs of the child are met;
+- In coordination with the social worker, coordinate with medical personnel to ensure the physical/health needs of the children are met;

 - Assist the children in the operation of daily care routines/chores and thorough upkeep of the apartments;